-So, let’s kick start the list with one of the most popular and affordable form of aggregates on the UK market – crushed stone.
+So, let’s kick start the list with one of the most popular and affordable forms of aggregates on the UK market – crushed stone.

-This is a very popular choice of aggregate for British landscapers up and down the country and it is made up of around 5cm pieces of crushed stone and coarse sand, the materials used are generally different kinds of machine-crushed rock, granite, or limestone.
+This is a very popular choice of aggregate for British landscapers up and down the country.
+It is made up of around 5cm pieces of crushed stone and coarse sand, the materials used are generally different kinds of machine-crushed rock, granite, or limestone.
 These materials are crushed together to form a new entity called crushed stone, and it is one that is perfect for driveways.

 Great for the purse strings as well as drainage, this is a popular option with landscape designers as it is often one of the cheapest available, and the unique shapes of the stone give an interesting and bespoke look for driveways from an aesthetic point of view.

-Generally coming in solid whites or whites with greys and blacks encompassed into the material, they are a unique look that really makes a driveway stand out from the crowd.
+Generally coming in solid whites or whites with greys and blacks encompassed into the material, they have a unique look that really makes a driveway stand out from the crowd.

 Offering a more modern and contemporary vibe when compared to crushed stone, marble chips also often glimmer in the sun and are much stronger and more durable than slate chips, for example, which can become damaged more easily with the repeated driving of car tyres over them.